Close

 Iron

-Iron carries oxygen throughout the body, giving cells the energy to function and keep your body moving.
+Iron carries oxygen throughout the body, affecting energy levels.
 Lack of iron will make you feel tired and exhausted during pregnancy and while breastfeeding.

 Calcium

 Pregnant and breastfeeding women need extra calcium for their growing baby as well as to keep their own bones strong.
-Dairy foods are the best sources of calcium but if you don’t eat these, there are many other sources of calcium.
+Dairy foods are the best sources of calcium, with calcium and B12-fortified soy milk, wholegrain breads, broccoli, canned salmon or sardines, spinach, baked beans and tofu also providing calcium – though in lower amounts.

 Iodine

-Choose good sources of iodine such as low-fat milk and dairy products, eggs, fish and seafood.
-Most bread have iodised salt added.
-Although the seaweed in sushi is a good source of iodine, it is recommended that women avoid sushi during pregnancy.
-Choose iodised table salt for cooking.
+Good sources of iodine include low-fat milk and dairy products, eggs, fish and seafood.
+Choose iodised table salt for cooking, where used – and most commercial breads contain iodised salt.
+While seaweed is a good source of iodine, it is recommended that women avoid sushi during pregnancy.

 Important vitamins